Funding Opportunities

 Deadline: dependent upon proposal Value: dependent on the individual call for proposal (for a commercial enterprise, the grant amounts to a maximum of 50% of eligible expenses in the case of industrial research and 25% in the case of experimental development.
 Universities, non-university research institutions, or equivalent organizational units may receive higher funding rates under certain conditions.)
 The Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi) supports research and development projects of companies and research institutions cooperating with companies in the field of digitization as part of the Bavarian Collaborative Research Program (BayVFP).
 Funding for an industry-led collaborative project focuses on the following areas:

 Thematic priorities and funding objects as well as evaluation criteria are defined in the context of special funding calls.
-Digitalization Funding Line Programme Website (DE) |
+Digitalization Funding Line (DE) Funding database of the Federal Ministry for Economic Affairs and Climate Action (DE) |

 LIFE SCIENCE FUNDING LINE - MEDICAL TECHNOLOGY │ STMWI (CLOSED)